Tien-le98/DA_Project_Spotify/README.md

  <a href="url"><img src="https://github.com/Tien-le98/DA_Project_Spotify/blob/main/ROC_curves" align="center" height="500" width="700" ></a>

-Hence, to increase this model’s performance, in future analysis, the data set should include more features which can contribute to predict track’s genres and create better way to manage playlist’s genres.
+Hence, to increase this model’s performance, in future analysis, the data set should include more features which can contribute to predict track’s genres.
 Since playlist’s genres are used to identify track’s genres, if playlist’s genres can be set and modified by users, playlist’s genres can be incorrect, which can lead to wrong track’s genres.